 In fact, recently I’ve discovered a few new tricks and removing noise, and so I’ve been going over my photo library to try them out.
 And while the new techniques I’ve learned do work well, I’ve actually realized that my favourite images don’t really need that much denoising.

-Of course, I can think of exceptions.
-Maybe you’ve got a shot of a very rare species at ISO 51,200 and an AI program can make it look good.
+Nevertheless, AI noise reduction can indeed recover some shots that would otherwise be too noisy.
+Maybe you’ve got a shot of a very rare species at ISO 20,000 and an AI program can make it look good.
+I probably have a few shots of that nature myself.
 I can’t argue with that, but I all I can say is, we can’t have everything in this world.
+I’d rather just produce less photos than use AI.

 Conclusion

-Despite the efficacy of AI noise reduction, I don’t use it.
+Despite the efficacy of AI noise reduction, and its potential to make some of my shots look better, I don’t use it.
 I prefer traditional denoising algorithms.
-And if those algorithms are insufficient for an image, then perhaps that’s an indication I should go out and take another one instead of trying to salvage the impossible.
-I do believe AI noise-reduced images are still photography, but they are dangerously close to generative AI, and that’s why I won’t use it.
+And if those algorithms are insufficient for a photo, then perhaps that’s an indication I should go out and take another one instead of trying to salvage the impossible.